stephen-sorley/give-lively-simple/README.md

 1. Supports configuring separate suggested amounts for recurring donations, and the initial donation frequency.

 1. Prefers native html elements (`<form>`, `<dialog>`, `<button>`, etc) for improved accessibility without needing to set a bunch of ARIA attributes manually.
-This helps with performance, too.
+This helps with performance, too (espeically dialogs).

 1. For performance, uses modern CSS features to minimize the amount of client-side javascript needed.